HarshiniR4/Virtual-Hand-Cricket/README.md

 # Virtual-Hand-Cricket

 ## Overview:
-A virtual Hand Cricket gmae impleneted using OpenCV and Machine learning technologies to enable plyers to relive the game virtually with a bot.
+A virtual Hand Cricket game implemented using OpenCV and Machine learning technologies to enable plyers to relive the game virtually with a bot.

 ## Libraries used:
 - opencv